mozilla/pkipolicy/rootstore/policy.md

 *   WebTrust "[Principles and Criteria for Certification Authorities – SSL Baseline - Version 2.8][WebTrust-BRs]", or later;
-*   WebTrust "[Principles and Criteria for Certification Authorities - Extended Validation SSL 1.7.8][WebTrust-EV]", or later;
+*   WebTrust "[Principles and Criteria for Certification Authorities - Extended Validation SSL - Version 1.8][WebTrust-EV]", or later;
-*   WebTrust "[Principles and Criteria for Certification Authorities - S/MIME Certificates][WebTrust-SMIME];
+*   WebTrust "[Principles and Criteria for Certification Authorities - S/MIME Certificates - Version 1.0.3][WebTrust-SMIME], or later;

 **European Telecommunications Standards Institute** (ETSI)
-*   "Trust Service Providers practice" in ETSI EN 319 411-1 v1.3.1 or
+*   "Trust Service Providers practice" in ETSI EN 319 411-1 v1.4.1 or
     later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 1: General requirements][ETSI-319-411-1],
     specifying a policy or policies appropriate to the trust bit(s) being applied for;
-*   "Trust Service Providers practice" in ETSI EN 319 411-2 v2.4.1 or
+*   "Trust Service Providers practice" in ETSI EN 319 411-2 v2.5.1 or
     later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 2: Requirements for trust service providers issuing EU qualified certificates][ETSI-319-411-2], specifying a